-To prepare for the increased traffic on Amazon, a very important step to take is to ensure all of your listings are optimized for search and conversions — especially with holiday-related terms.
+To prepare for the increased traffic on Amazon during Q4 and the holidays, a critical step to take is to ensure all of your listings are optimized for search and conversions — especially for holiday-related terms.
 You want customers to find your listings, but you also want them to convert.

 Here’s what you can do to prepare your listings:

-- If you are enrolled in Brand Registry, you can use the Brand Analytics tool to see which keywords your product or a competitor’s product ranked for during a specific time period during the shopping season last year.
+- Use Brand Analytics.
+If you are enrolled in Brand Registry, you can use the Brand Analytics tool to see which keywords your product or a competitor’s product ranked for during a specific time period during the shopping season last year.
 Try out some high-performing keywords on this year’s listings.

-- Add holiday-related keywords throughout your listing and backend search terms such as “gift”, “last minute gift”, “gifts for ___”, “Christmas”, “Hanukkah”, and so on.
+- Add holiday-related keywords throughout your listing.
+You can also use backend search terms such as “gift,” “last minute gift,” “gifts for ___,” “Christmas,” “Hanukkah,” and so on.

-- Make sure your listing is filled with as much information as possible so potential buyers don’t leave with questions.
-For example, if you are selling clothing, make sure to include proper sizing details and measurements so there is no confusion.
+- Pack your listings with all relevant details.
+Make sure your listing is filled with as much information as possible, so potential buyers don’t leave with questions.
+For example, if you are selling clothing, make sure to include proper sizing details and measurements, so there is no confusion.

 If your listings are already the best you think they can be, simply add holiday-related keywords throughout your listing to ensure you take advantage of increased search volume and gift shoppers.

-To account for the large increase in traffic Amazon will experience over the next few months, it would be a good idea to adjust your PPC campaign budgets and keyword bids — so you can be sure your ads are always running.
-A rise in customer traffic also causes PPC ads to become more competitive — meaning you’ll also need to increase your keyword bids.
+To account for the large increase in traffic Amazon will experience over the next few weeks, it’s a good idea to adjust your PPC campaign budgets and keyword bids, so you can be sure your ads are always running.
+A rise in customer traffic also causes PPC ads to become more competitive, meaning you’ll also need to increase your keyword bids.

 The holiday traffic will likely cause an increase in clicks, which means you’ll go through your daily budget faster than usual.
-If your ads are currently running profitably, you should think about increasing your daily budget to account for the extra clicks your ads are receiving.
+If your ads are currently running profitably, you should consider increasing your daily budget to account for the expected increase.
 If you notice that you’re going through your daily budget before the day is over, increase it incrementally until you find a good number to keep your ads running.

 Figure out your target ACoS and RoAS

-Understand what your break-even RoAS and ACoS are to keep an eye on how your campaigns are performing during the shopping season.
-You’ll likely be spending more per click during this time of year so know your numbers before your ads become unprofitable.
+Understand what your breakeven RoAS and ACoS are to keep an eye on how your campaigns perform during the shopping season.
+You’ll likely be spending more per click during this time of year, so know your numbers before your ads become unprofitable.

 Increase your keyword bids

-As more and more sellers start to advertise products during this time, your current keyword bids will likely not cut it.
+As more sellers start to advertise products during the holiday season, your current keyword bids will likely not cut it.
 Depending on your products, it may be worth increasing your keyword bids to ensure you receive as many impressions as possible.